yifeng-evo/SIGAR/README.md

 pileup.sh -Xmx6g in=nosecondary_mapq_BWA_MIC_to_MAC.sam out=bwa_cov.txt bincov=bwa_100_cov binsize=100 stdev=t
 ```
 The above command line will output the average converage for every 100bp window in the genome of split reads (specified by `binsize=100`).
 The input file here nosecondary_mapq_BWA_MIC_to_MAC.sam is the file including all MIC split reads (unmapped reads in bowtie2 end-to-end) mapped to the reference genome.
 The coverage should follow normal distribution for uniquely-mapped MDS.
-This resolution can be changed according to the user’s request.
+This 100bp window can be changed according to the user’s request.

 According to the coverage of your genome, you can specify a coverage threshould to filter your results using `coverage_filter.py`.
 ```